amitkarmacharya-edu/note-taker/README.md

 ## Usage

-Use this application to create notes that will help you organize your tasks or as reminder.
+Use this application to create notes that will help you organize your tasks or use it as a todo.

 &nbsp;